elielberra/note-saver/README.md

 An [Nginx](https://nginx.org/en/) proxy is used to forward requests to the **client** and **server**, ensuring seamless communication between services.
 Additionally, the proxy is configured with SSL certificates to provide secure connections.

-## Git Workflows
+## Git Actions

+Git Actions are used for automating various tasks in the repository:

-The project uses Git workflows to automatically build Docker images on each push on the master branch with a CI/CD pipeline, ensuring smooth integration and deployment processes.
+- `Build and Push Docker Images` generates the Docker images for the **client** and **server** on each push to the master branch with a CI/CD pipeline, ensuring smooth integration and deployment processes.
+- `Auto Create Pull Request` automatically creates a Pull Request when a new branch is created in the remote repository.

 ## Pre-Push Hook